Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 2. A more robust carousel on the front page,
 3. A better contact form,
 4. A more robust Discog library

+#### Notes
+Current WIP is the restyling from the first version, the differences can be seen in the now modified main.html (formerly index.html) and the new index.html